Spain confirms second monkeypox death in two days

 The country has confirmed its second death from the disease – so far, the only fatalities in the European Union

+Authorities in Spain have confirmed a second death from monkeypox, a week after the WHO declared the outbreak a “global health emergency”

-On Friday, the first deaths from monkeypox outside of the African continent were confirmed - one death was in Spain’s Valencia region, while a 41-year-old man succumbed to the disease in Belo Horizonte, Brazil.
+The first deaths from monkeypox outside of the African continent were confirmed on Friday - one in Spain’s Valencia region, while a 41-year-old man succumbed to the disease in Belo Horizonte, Brazil.
+No details have yet been shared about Spain’s second victim.

-The deaths come one week after the WHO declared the monkeypox outbreak a “global health emergency” – its highest level of alert.
+It came as thousands queued at clinics in London to receive a vaccine on Saturday as the NHS makes more jabs available.

-No details have yet been shared about Spain’s second deceased.
-The cause of death in the country’s first monkeypox fatality was encephalitis, a swelling of the brain triggered by the disease.
+The cause of death in Spain’s first monkeypox fatality was encephalitis, a swelling of the brain triggered by the disease.

 Spain has the highest number of monkeypox infections in Europe, with 4,298 cases reported on Friday.
 Some 120 of those cases require hospitalisation.
 The majority of cases are men who have sex with men, while 64 women are impacted.